Amy B. Lewin

 - Member of the DC Collaborative for Mental Health in Pediatric Primary Care

-Hodgkinson, S., Godoy, L., Beers, L., & Lewin, A. (in press).
+Hodgkinson, S., Godoy, L., Beers, L., & Lewin, A. (2017).
 Improving mental health access for low-income children and families in the primary care setting.
 Pediatrics.

-Quinn, D., Mitchell, S.J., & Lewin, A. (in press).
+Quinn, D., Mitchell, S.J., & Lewin, A. (2017).
 The role of teen mothers’ support relationships in maintenance of contraceptive use.
 Journal of Pediatric and Adolescent Gynecology.

 Lewin, A., Mitchell, S.J., Beers, L., Schmitz, K., & Boudreaux, M. (2016).
 Improved contraceptive use among teen mothers in a patient-centered medical home.
 Journal of Adolescent Health, 59, 171-176.